Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/resampling.md

 In practice,
 though,
-the Gaussian filter isn’t all too useful for regular resizing.
+the Gaussian filter isn't all too useful for regular resizing.
 However,
 it can be used to accurately emulate a Gaussian blur (when used without resizing)